chaozhang2000/HI-CGRA-Flow/README.md

 # Brief description

 **HI-CGRA-Generator:** Use Chisel to generator and simulate CGRA hardware.
-**HI-CGRA-Mapper:** Use llvm to generator DFG for kernel program, map DFG node to MRRG, generate the bitstram.
+**HI-CGRA-Sim:** Use Verilator to sim CGRA hardware **HI-CGRA-Mapper:** Use llvm to generator DFG for kernel program, map DFG node to MRRG, generate the bitstram.
 **HI-CGRA-Emu:** A C++ clock accurate CGRA Simulator.
 **HI-CGRA-Workbench:** A workbench where compile the kernel and use HI-CGRA-Mapper to generate DFG and bitstream.

-Except for HI-CGRA-Generator, which is currently under development, all others have already formed a demo,and detailed documentation work will begin after HI-CGRA-Generator demo is formed.
+We have formed a demo.
+Detailed documentation work hasn't started yet.

 # Project configuration